 - Once the oven has completely preheated, add the wet ingredients to the dry ingredients.
 Mix until combined.
-Divide the batter evenly between the prepared cake pan and bake for 35-38 minutes.
+Pour the batter into the prepared cake pan and bake for 35-38 minutes.
 Don't open the oven early or your cake may collapse in the middle.
 The cake is done once it pulls from the sides, and a toothpick inserted into the middle comes out clean or with a few cooked crumbs.

 - Cool the cake for 10 minutes on a rack.
 Gently run a sharp knife along the sides of the cakes to loosen any bits that are stuck.
-Gently and evenly turn the pans over on a wire cooling rack.
-Remove the pans.
-Leave the parchment on until you're ready to assemble the cake.
+Gently and evenly turn the pan over on a wire cooling rack.
+Remove the pan.
 Once completely cooled, gently wrap in plastic and place in the freezer.

 For the Vegan Italian Meringue: